radovanhorvat/gonzales/docs/source/about.rst

 About
 =====

-`nbody-solver` is a package for simulating collisionless 3D particle systems under Newtonian gravitational interaction.
+`gonzales` is a package for simulating collisionless 3D particle systems under Newtonian gravitational interaction.
 It is intented to be a lightweight and easy to use, yet comparatively powerful tool, which uses the hdf5_ file format to store simulation data.
 Also, it includes a graphical user interface which is capable of animating a simulation and efficiently displaying simulation info and results in tabular form to the user.